Citibank United Arab Emirates: Bank account requirements

 Since 2015, Citibank U.A.E. requires new retail banking clients to maintain 35,000 AED, or multi-currency AED equivalent minimum balance for a basic current/checking account with a debit card.

 Online brokerage

 The Dubai International Financial Centre (DIFC) domiciled, Citibank U.A.E.
 E-Brokerage for DIY Investors. charges 1% of traded amount per transaction and 0.2% custody fees per year, calculated on the average balance of assets under custody and charged quarterly.
-This fee structure is considered very competitive in the UAE market.

 Capital Markets & Investment Banking Operations

 In Dubai, operations are based at Dubai International Financial Centre (DIFC) licensed under Citigroup Global Markets Ltd. and Citibank, N.A.
 (DIFC Branch), started in 2006.

 In Abu Dhabi, operations are based at Abu Dhabi Global Market (ADGM), licensed under Citibank N.A., started in 2018.

 Offshore booking center

 Citibank U.A.E. is also used an offshore booking center for loans, and other products, for tax efficiency purposes.